KaPodgaets/Hamal-frontend/tasks/2025-Q2/TASK-2025-025-create-copyablefield-component.md

 ## Acceptance Criteria

 - The component accepts a `label` and `value` prop.
 It renders a read-only `TextField` and an `IconButton` with a `ContentCopy` icon.
 Clicking the button copies the `value` to the clipboard.

+## Definition of Done

+- CopyableField component is implemented and available for use in the project.